meeshkan/hmt/README.md

 ## Builder

-Using the Meeshkan CLI, you can build OpenAPI schema from a single `recordings.jsonl` file:
+Using the Meeshkan CLI, you can build OpenAPI schema from a single `recordings.jsonl` file in the [HTTP Types](https://meeshkan.github.io/http-types/) JSON format.

 ```bash
 $ pip install meeshkan # if not done yet